shaoqin2/CapstoneStudioWebsite/README.md

 ## Website Domain

-Not implemented yet, expect to go live in December.
+Not implemented yet

 ## Wechat API

-Not yet implemented, expect to go live in December.
+Not yet implemented